What Is Glycemic Control?

 Fasting Glucose

 Target between 80 and 130 mg/dL for most patients.
-Values persistently above 130 mg/dL indicate the need for therapeutic adjustment.
+Values persistently above 130 mg/dL signal the need for therapeutic adjustment.

 03